-- on to universal and eternal victory.
-The spiritists taught that the kingdom would be ushered in by the great judgment of God which would relegate the unrighteous to their welldeserved judgment of punishment and final destruction, at the same time elevating the believing saints of the chosen people to high seats of honor and authority with the Son of Man, who would rule over the redeemed nations in God's name.
-And this latter group even believed that many devout gentiles might be admitted to the fellowship of the new kingdom. - Some of the Jews held to the opinion that God might possibly establish this new kingdom by direct and divine intervention, but the vast majority believed that he would interpose some representative intermediary, the Messiah.
+5 All were agreed that some drastic purging or purifying discipline would of necessity precede the establishment of the new kingdom on earth.
+The literalists taught that a world-wide war would ensue which would destroy all unbelievers, while the faithful would sweep on to universal and eternal victory.
+The spiritists taught that the kingdom would be ushered in by the great judgment of God which would relegate the unrighteous to their well-deserved judgment of punishment and final destruction, at the same time elevating the believing saints of the chosen people to high seats of honor and authority with the Son of Man, who would rule over the redeemed nations in God's name.
+And this latter group even believed that many devout gentiles might be admitted to the fellowship of the new kingdom.

+6 Some of the Jews held to the opinion that God might possibly establish this new kingdom by direct and divine intervention, but the vast majority believed that he would interpose some representative intermediary, the Messiah.
 And that was the only possible meaning the term Messiah could have had in the minds of the Jews of the generation of John and Jesus.
 Messiah could not possibly refer to one who merely taught God's will or proclaimed the necessity for righteous living.
 To all such holy persons the Jews gave the title of prophet.
 The Messiah was to be more than a prophet; the Messiah was to bring in the establishment of the new kingdom, the kingdom of God.
-No one who failed to do this could be the Messiah in the traditional Jewish sense. - Who would this Messiah be?
-Again the lewish teachers differed.
+No one who failed to do this could be the Messiah in the traditional Jewish sense.

+7 Who would this Messiah be?
+Again the Jewish teachers differed.
 The older ones clung to the doctrine of the son of David.
 The newer taught that, since the new kingdom was a heavenly kingdom, the new ruler might also be a divine personality, one who had long sat at God's right hand in heaven.
-And strange as it may appear, those who thus conceived of the ruler of the new kingdom looked upon him not as a human Messiah, not as a mere man, but as "the Son of Man"-a Son of God a heavenly Prince, long held in waiting thus to assume the rulership of the earth made new.
-Such was the religious background of the Iewish world when John went forth proclaiming: "Repent, for the kingdom of heaven is at - It becomes apparent, therefore, that John's announcement of the coming kingdom had in the minds of those who listened to his impassioned preaching.
-But no matter what significance they attached to the phrases which John employed, each of these various groups of Jewish-kingdom expectants was intrigued by the proclamations of this sincere, enthusiastic, rough-and-ready preacher of righteousness and repentance, who so solemnly exhorted his hearers to "flee from the wrath to come."
+And strange as it may appear, those who thus conceived of the ruler of the new kingdom looked upon him not as a human Messiah, not as a mere man, but as "the Son of Man" - a Son of God - a heavenly Prince, long held in waiting thus to assume the rulership of the earth made new.
+Such was the religious background of the Jewish world when John went forth proclaiming: "Repent, for the kingdom of heaven is at hand!"

-6. John Begins to Preach
+8 It becomes apparent, therefore, that John's announcement of the coming kingdom had not less than half a dozen different meanings in the minds of those who listened to his impassioned preaching.
+But no matter what significance they attached to the phrases which John employed, each of these various groups of Jewishkingdom expectants was intrigued by the proclamations of this sincere, enthusiastic, rough-and-ready preacher of righteousness and repentance, who so solemnly exhorted his hearers to "flee from the wrath to come."

+6. JOHN BEGINS TO PREACH